Freenove/Freenove_Basic_Starter_Kit_for_Raspberry_Pi/readme.txt

 Files
   The files for this product and their introduction are as follows:
-    Code             Code for Raspberry Pi
-    Processing       Sketches for Interacting with Processing projects Readme.txt       Instructions
+    Code            Code for Raspberry Pi projects using C and Python Processing      Code for Raspberry Pi projects using Java Readme.txt      Instructions
-    Tutorial.pdf     Tutorial
+    Tutorial.pdf    Tutorial using C and Python
-    Processing.pdf   Tutorial for Interacting with Processing
+    Processing.pdf  Tutorial using Java

 Support
   Freenove provides free and quick technical support, including but not limited to:
     Quality problems of products